 Among their best songs: Ticket to Ride, Eleanor Rigby, Penny Lane, Hey Jude, Strawberry Fields Forever, Let It Be, A Hard Day's Night, Come Together, Here Comes the Sun.

 After the break-up in 1970, they each enjoyed successful musical careers.
-Lennon died in 1980 after having been shot and Harrison died of lung cancer in 2001.
-Starr and McCartney have remained active (Imagine).
+Lennon created Imagine and died in 1980 after having been shot; Harrison died of lung cancer in 2001.
+Starr and McCartney remained active.

 In his book People's War, People's Army (1961) Nguyen Giap describes his war ideology and among others he describes also the atrocities committed, by the French occupation and its American allies, on the Vietnamese people, presenting a totally different narrative from that of the west.

-Why General Vo Nguyen Giap was my childhood hero - because for me, as a young adult, his narrative exemplified an important principle of life - that the truth has many faces.
+General Vo Nguyen Giap was my childhood hero because for me, as a young adult, his narrative exemplified an important principle of life - that the truth has many faces.

 He was twice the manager of the Israeli national football team (1968–70, 1978–79) and led it to the 1968 Mexico Summer Olympics and to the only appearance in the World Cup, in Mexico 1970.